simp/pupmod-simp-simpkv/docs/Design_Prototype2.md

       * Getting this to work on specific shared file system types is deferred to a future requirement.

-* libkv may provide a Consul-based plugin
+* simpkv may provide a Consul-based plugin

 ### Future Requirements

-This is a placeholder for miscellaneous, additional libkv requirements to be addressed, once it moves beyond the prototype stage.
+This is a placeholder for miscellaneous, additional simpkv requirements to be addressed, once it moves beyond the prototype stage.

-* libkv must provide a plugin for a remote key/value store, such as Consul
+* simpkv must provide a plugin for a remote key/value store, such as Consul
-* libkv must support audit operations on a key/value store
+* simpkv must support audit operations on a key/value store

   * Auditing information to be provided must include: